 These professionals will ensure compliance with FAA and IRS regulations, often misunderstood by those not familiar with aviation.
 An example of a common violation is the “flight department company” — acquiring an aircraft to operate under FAR Part 91 and placing it in a single-purpose entity with no other use than to hold and operate the aircraft.

 According to the FAA, a flight department company is considered a commercial operation and subject to the rules and regulations of FAR Part 135, exposing the pilots to license revocation and the owners to penalties as well as tax and insurance consequences.

 6. Not being available and responsive.

 It is essential to be available to your advisors at milestone decision-points with clear, concise and direct communication.
 “Time kills deals”.
 Poor communication risks unpleasant surprises and misaligned expectations.

 7. Not understanding the all-in acquisition cost.

 These include capital and operating costs, refurbishment/ upgrades, and upcoming scheduled maintenance.
-Don’t overestimate the benefit of chartering the aircraft to offset costs (chartering has inherent costs associated with additional flight hours, inspections, wear and tear, Part 135 certificate management, possibly additional flight crew, etc.).
+Don’t overestimate the benefit of chartering the aircraft to offset costs (chartering has inherent costs associated with additional flight hours, inspections, wear and tear, AOC / Part 135 certificate management, possibly additional flight crew, etc.).
 Budget conservatively for upgrades and incorporation of desirable optional service bulletins and unscheduled maintenance.
 Consider enrolling the aircraft in a maintenance services program.
 Once again a good aircraft management company will be able to help you with this.

 8. Inattention to insurance liability limits, exclusions and endorsements.